SuperOfficeDocs/superoffice-docs/docs/apps/activate/checklist.md

 ---
 title: Validation checklist
 uid: validation_checklist
-description: Validation checklist
+description: "The app validation checklist - what to consider before you ask for a validation test."
-author: {github-id}
+author: Margrethe Romnes
-keywords: custom app
-so.topic: reference
-so.envir: cloud
+so.date: 02.02.2022
-so.client: online
+keywords: custom app, validation, checklist so.topic: reference so.envir: cloud so.client: online